 We are a small rural school located in Kremmling, Colorado with the beautiful Rocky Mountains surrounding us.
 We are located 100 miles from Denver in the middle of many recreational attractions.
 There are numerous ski areas located within a 45 minute drive, including Steamboat, Winter Park, Granby Ranch, Keystone, A-Basin, Breckenridge, Copper Mountain, and Vail.
 Kremmling is at the heart of many outdoor activities year round.
 There is fishing, hiking trails, hunting, rafting, dirt biking trails, camping sites, snowmobiling, and snowshoeing close by.
 If a small community in the middle of the mountains is what you’re looking for, Kremmling is the place to be!

 Our school has a variety of activities for our students to be involved in.
 We offer the following interscholastic activities: football, volleyball, cross-country, wrestling, basketball, spirit team (high school), track & field, student council, band & vocal music.
-Other things offered are FFA, TSA, robotics, national honor society, rodeo, and drama.
+Other things offered are FFA, TSA, robotics, national honor society, book club, art club, rodeo, and drama.
 We encourage students to get involved in their school and community!
 At West Grand we strive for excellence in education.
 It is our belief that “We expect every student, in every classroom, in every school, to show growth and achievement.”